patrick-kidger/optimistix/docs/abstract.md

     In each case, they offer a general way to combine a [search and a descent](./api/searches/introduction.md).

-In addition, if your solver has `atol`, `rtol` and `norm` attributes used for convergence (this is true of most solvers), then annotate this by subclassing `optimistix.AbstractHasTol`.
-Minimisers and least-squares solvers annotated in this way are also compatible with root-finding problems.
-(As root-finding problems can be automatically converted into minimisation/least-square problems.)

 **Line searches, trust regions, learning rates etc.**

 These may be defined by subclassing [`optimistix.AbstractSearch`][].
 See also the [introduction to searches and descent](./api/searches/introduction.md)